SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Volunteers Ville Chiappella.md

 - **[Click here to join the Whatsapp ColivingLiguria Community (Announcements)](https://chat.whatsapp.com/KgBKR5mwW2QAqpmvcDosJO)**

-We also recommend checking the [[Calendar Ville Chiappella]] for all updated availability information.
+We also recommend checking the [[Calendar]] for all updated availability information.

 To apply, the preferred way to make initial contact is via Instagram at **[@colivingliguria](https://www.instagram.com/colivingliguria/)**.
 Alternatively, you can text on WhatsApp at **+39 339 637 9372**.
 I usually schedule a brief video call with prospective residents to get to know each other before sending the formal `comodato` agreement.
 For other contact details, you can refer to our [[Contact]] page.